 Lastly, we’ll venture to Spot13, a dynamic area where graffiti and street art emerge spontaneously.
 Our journey will include a visit to a gallery and bookshop dedicated to street art and graffiti.
 We’ll also explore a former cold storage facility, occupied in the 1980s by artists who transformed it into a vibrant collection of studios and workspaces, leaving the exteriors free to be covered with a constantly evolving display of street art and graffiti.

-So, get the link of my Paris street art map below and let’s get started!
+So, get the link of my Paris street art map, grab a copy of my Paris street art books, and let’s get started!

 Paris Street Art Map